Donald Trump Promised ‘Major’ Middle Class Tax Cut Before 2018 Midterms, Now Says He Will Cut Taxes In 2020

 The trade war escalation followed an inversion of the yield curve, which is a strong and reliable predictor of recession.

-Trump has repeatedly blamed the media, and Chairman of the Federal Reserve Jerome Powell for the economic slowdown.
+Trump has repeatedly blamed the media and Chairman of the Federal Reserve Jerome Powell for the economic slowdown.